Skyavx/SkyrimDSN_Poses/README.md

 # SkyrimDSN_Poses
-.txt files for pose mods for Skyrim VR and Dragonborn Speaks Naturally
+Adds .xml files for Dragon Born Speaks Naturally so you can trigger poses from voice commands